 The personal statement is one of the most important parts of many fellowship applications.
-These awards are competetive, so a strong personal statement will help you stand out.
-It is also a peculiar kind of essay.
+These awards are competitive, so a strong personal statement will help you stand out.
+It is also a unique kind of essay.
 It involves a narrative style of writing that some people aren't used to.
-Others find it awkward to talk about themselves in such an open and forward way.
+Some find it awkward to talk about themselves in such an open and forward way.
 The following resources can give you the know-how and confidence to produce an authentic and compelling personal statement.

 The Basics